adedner/dune-fempy/doc/sphinx/usage.rst

 * Mesh (string): Either a dgf file or a description of the mesh (we saw the latter in the tutorial).
 * Identifier (string): The grid type that Dune uses.

 To explain further, the identifier looks into the grid database, which we will talk more about in :ref:`this section <database>`.
 For now, we will just say that the list of possible grids is located in python/database/grid, and that optional arguments may or may not be needed depending on what identifier we use.
-For instance a 1D grid could simply be defined using a dgf file as
+For instance a 1D grid on a unit cube could simply be defined using a dgf file as

 .. code-block:: python